springer13/hptt/README.md

 * Multi architecture support
     * Explicitly vectorized kernels for (AVX and ARM)
 * Support float, double, complex and double complex data types

-Keep in mind that this is an early prototype; a fully functional version will be available shortly.

 # Install